Rory Delap: Coaching career

 After retiring from playing he began working as a coach at Derby County's academy.
 In June 2015 he was appointed coach of Derby's under-18 side.
 On 10 February 2016, he was promoted to coach of the under-21 team.

 Delap returned to Stoke in June 2018 as first-team coach to Gary Rowett.
 Delap took caretaker charge of Stoke on 1 November 2019 following the sacking of Nathan Jones.
+His one game in charge was a 2–0 home loss to West Bromwich Albion four days later, and Michael O'Neill was appointed on 9 November.
 Delap left his role at Stoke in January 2023.